-Immersive Learning Opportunities
+Exceptional Learning Opportunities

 Students who would benefit from this course may be:

-- a student preparing for conservatoire entrance auditions
+- A student preparing for conservatoire entrance auditions

-- a music education student planning a career in a performance setting or postgraduate study
+- A music education student planning a career in a performance setting or postgraduate study

-- a music enthusiast wishing to enhance their musical experience by working with the RNCM as part of a professional development experience
+- A music enthusiast wishing to enhance their musical experience by working with the RNCM as part of a professional development experience

-Richard Marshall Tutor in Cornet
+RNCM Tutor in Cornet

 How Much Does it Cost?